-We have an extremely low student to faculty ratio of 14:1; and more than half of our undergraduate classes have from 5 to 19 students, assuring an amazing level of personal attention both inside and outside of the classroom.
+We have an extremely low student-to-faculty ratio and more than half of our Detroit Mercy undergraduate classes have from 5 to 19 students, assuring an amazing level of personal attention both inside and outside of the classroom.

 Demand for registered nurses:

-The UDM nursing program supports on or off campus programs structures.
+The Detroit Mercy Nursing program supports on- or off-campus programs structures.
 You can take classes full time or part time.
-UDM has a schedule that is right for you.
-It also allows you to transfer your current skills for a new career.
+We have a schedule that is right for you, allowing you to transfer your current skills for a new career.